What Does an NCAA or CHL Scholarship Actually Cover – Part 2

 What Does a NCAA Scholarship Cover?

 Frankly, most players assert that they have 100% ‘full rides’ when the reality is that most players do NOT get that offer nor do they actually get that contractual guarantee.
+Most get a 1 Year ‘renewable’ commitment.
+Obviously, the top players are given the world, but you aren’t reading this article if your son was already drafted by the NHL.

 Comparing Scholarship Details